 It may be helpful, too, to compare quotes received to what it costs to paint the exterior of a home.

-On average, painting a home’s exterior ranges from $1,734 to $4,120.
+The cost to paint a home’s exterior ranges from $1,800 to $13,000, with an average coming in around $3,000.
 Although painting is typically less expensive, siding can last for decades, while the exterior of homes often need to be painted every five to ten years.

 Paying for House Siding